cyrraz/plothist/docs/advanced/model_examples.rst

    :width: 500

-If you do not want to show and take into account the model uncertainties, setting ``model_uncertainty`` to ``False`` updates the definition of the pulls:
+Now, if you do not want to show and take into account the model uncertainties, setting ``model_uncertainty`` to ``False`` remove them and updates the definition of the pulls:

 .. code-block:: python